 When purchasing a car from a private seller, you must handle paperwork and check the car’s condition.
 And ensure it matches its description.
 Always request a test drive, vehicle history report, and purchase contract.

-Uncover the truth about the car purchase process: Buying a car in Germany can be a rewarding experience.
+This video reveals the truth about the car purchase process: Buying a car in Germany can be a rewarding experience.

 Step 4: Online Marketplaces to Find Used Cars in Germany